Randall Library Interlibrary Borrowing Policy

 Please plan for at least 7-14 business days for items to arrive from the lending institution.
 Users will be notified via email and/or text when items arrive.
 They will be held at Randall Library’s Circulation Desk for pickup, except in the following scenarios.

 - Current faculty and staff may choose to have items sent to their office through campus mail by selecting "Mail to Campus Address" as the delivery method in their ILLiad profile.

 - Distance Education faculty and students will be prompted to enter their current mailing address when creating their ILLiad profile.
 Items will be mailed via UPS with return shipping provided.

 - Graduate students completing degree requirements outside of the Wilmington area may set their ILLiad profile status to “Distance Ed Grad” and provide their current mailing address.
 Items will be mailed via UPS with return shipping provided.

-- Graduate students based at the Center for Marine Science, including those displaced from Dobo after Hurricane Florence, may have items sent to them at CMS Myrtle Grove through campus mail.
+- Graduate students based at the Center for Marine Science may have items sent to them at CMS Myrtle Grove through campus mail.
 In their ILLiad profile, students should select “CMS” as their department/major, set their status as “Distance Ed Grad,” and enter CMS/Myrtle Grove as their address.